1. Quantified experience

 Job Duty: monitored and tracked inventory control

-Job Accomplishment: developed an inventory control program to help lower cost by 20%
+Job Accomplishment: developed an inventory control program to help lower costs by 20%

 Customer Service Example: